28, 000 is roughly the number of meals you’ll prepare for your child! Meal planning can help ease the burden.

-That’s a lot of meals.
-And we know family meals are important that doesn’t mean it’s easy to get dinner on the table every night.
+We know family meals are important but that doesn’t mean it’s easy to get dinner on the table every night.
 Especially when you’re juggling work, after-school activities and maybe a small baby too.
 And this is where meal planning for the family helps.

 Meal planning might not be exciting, but there are lots of benefits!

 It might be boring, but as the saying goes, fail to prepare, and prepare to fail!
 Planning for your family’s meals will help you to: